nicolazande/alphacam-est/README.md

 - **Feature List**: View the extracted features and their assigned operations.
 - **Optimization Settings**: Configure settings for optimizing operation sequences.

-## Contributing

-We welcome contributions from the community.
-If you have suggestions, bug reports, or feature requests, please submit them via the [issue tracker](#).
-For code contributions, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact